Skip to main content

 Can I contact current faculty or graduate students?

-If you are interested in learning more about the program in a general information session with the Director of Graduate Studies Prof. Krista Thompson, you are welcome to register for any of the dates below.
+If you are interested in learning more about the program in a general information session with the Director of Graduate Studies Prof. Rebecca Zorach, you are welcome to register for any of the dates below.

 Our faculty have collectively decided to not speak to individually with potential candidates until the interview stage in an effort to create an equitable admissions process.
 We recommend that you engage the work and writing of those faculty—both in Art History and beyond—with whom you are most interested in studying.
 Upon admission, there will be ample opportunity to speak with faculty and other members of our community.